-If you’re noticing certain foods/drinks cause problems and irritation, try to avoid those.
+If you notice certain foods/drinks cause problems and irritation, try to avoid those.
 The most common culprits of bladder irritation are spicy foods, citrus, tomato-based foods, and caffeine.
-Everyone is different, though, so make sure to listen to your body and recognize what your trigger foods or beverages might be.
+Everyone is different, so listen to your body and recognize what your trigger foods or beverages might be.
 An excellent way to keep track of this is by keeping a food diary.

 2. Stay hydrated.

-Most people don’t drink enough water, but pregnant women especially do not drink enough water.
+Most people don’t drink enough water, but pregnant women especially do not.
 While pregnant, your blood volume increases by half, meaning you get more concentrated urine.
 More concentrated urine can cause urgency and irritate the bladder lining too.
-It’s important to increase your water intake to anywhere between 80 to 100 ounces of water a day.
-This may sound backward given the added pressure on the bladder during pregnancy that causes more frequent urination, but if you get into a good habit of drinking enough water before and during pregnancy, you’re already prepping your system and will hopefully continue this habit postpartum, especially if breastfeeding.
+Increasing your water intake during pregnancy to anywhere between 80 to 100 ounces of water a day is important.
+This may sound backward given the added pressure on the bladder during pregnancy that causes more frequent urination.
+Still, if you get into a good habit of drinking enough water before and during pregnancy, you’re already prepping your system and will hopefully continue this habit postpartum, especially if breastfeeding.

 3. Work on urgency deferral.

-Nobody should go longer than two hours in between urinating, which means if you are hydrated enough, you should be going to the bathroom every two hours.
-An important part of urgency deferral is ensuring that you’re not waiting too long in-between voids and reaching that threshold of no return where you’re rushing to go.
-For pregnant women, if you’re staying hydrated enough, that means that you may be going to the bathroom every hour and a half to two hours, or one to two hours.
+Nobody should go longer than two hours between urinating, which means if you are hydrated enough, you should go to the bathroom every two hours.
+An important part of urgency deferral is ensuring you’re not waiting too long in between voids and reaching that threshold of no return where you’re rushing to go.
+For pregnant women, if you’re staying hydrated enough, that means you may be going to the bathroom every hour and a half to two hours or one to two hours.

 4. Focus on more than Kegels.

 There seems to be a misconception that Kegel exercises and focusing solely on the pelvic floor muscles can help with recovery after pregnancy.
 But that’s severely misguided.
 It’s so much more than the pelvic muscles that you need to work.
-During pregnancy, your uterus expands, your abdominal muscles stretch out, and your back and hip muscles have been compromised.
-You need more of a nipples-to-knees exercise regimen that focuses on strengthening all of these muscles.
+During pregnancy, your uterus expands, your abdominal muscles stretch out, and your back and hip muscles are compromised.
+You need more of a nipples-to-knees exercise regimen focusing on strengthening these muscles.
 So while Kegels are great, they can only get you so far.
 Layering these different types of exercises works best because all these muscles work together.

 5. Talk to your doctor about pelvic floor physical therapy.

-While there are a few exercises you can do at home to strengthen these muscles, your best and safest bet is pelvic floor physical therapy.
+While you can do a few exercises at home to strengthen these muscles, your best and safest bet is pelvic floor physical therapy.
 Every pregnancy is different.
 Every woman’s pelvic floor has a different response to pregnancy and delivery, making it important to see someone who understands pelvic anatomy.
-Ideally, women should be sent to pelvic floor PT during pregnancy and then again six weeks afterward.
+Ideally, women should be sent to pelvic floor PT during pregnancy and again six weeks afterward.
 To recover properly and avoid issues, it is recommended to get the help of a trainer who can guide new moms through exercises to help strengthen their bodies.
 This is extremely valuable, especially when dealing with diastasis recti, which often presents concurrently with stress incontinence.